moutro/moutro/README.md

 - 🕵️ **Currently Working On**: I'm currently building AI-driven apps and a React-based marketplace application.

 - :zap: **In My Free Time**: I'm not just a developer; I'm a lifelong learner and Technical Writer.
 I'm currently honing my skills in React, JavaScript, Node.js, TypeScript, and AI technologies to build more intelligent and efficient applications.
 I also enjoy sharing my insights through blog posts and articles, primarily focused on development.
-You can link to my current article on Medium, below.
+You can link to my current articles on Medium, below.

 ---